giuntoli-group/nmm-week1/README.md

 -Now open in parallel the files "half-reacted.data" and "full_reacted.data".
 See how to set up a parallel visualization [here.](https://www.ovito.org/manual/advanced_topics/viewport_layouts.html)
 -The two new systems come from the first one, with the addition of chemical reactions among reactive beads which change the system from a set of disconnected molecules to a connected network.
 Repeat the analyses of bond, molecules, and clusters as before.
 Compare and explain your findings.
 - Focus now on the "full_reacted.data" system.
-Select only reacted atoms (be careful, atom type changes once beads react!) and make a cluster analysis on them.
+Now, instead of full molecules as before, we will focus on new chains that are created by the reactions.
+The atoms in these chains follow the sequence [-A-A-B-], with A as the reactive atom (Can you guess B?).
+Select only reacted atoms (be careful, atom type changes once beads react!) and B-type atoms and make a cluster analysis on them.
 Report the distribution of cluster size calculated by Ovito.
-(NAYAN: CAN YOU WRITE PRECISE INSTRUCTIONS HERE?
-I WAS NOT ABLE TO DO IT, MAYBE I MISSED SOMETHING).
 This is a measure of the topological heterogeneity of the network, a fascinating topic we will discuss again in Lecture 8!